 - Place into the oven and bake for 35 - 40 minutes or until center is barely wobbly and edges are set and very slightly golden.

 - Allow to cool on a wire rack and then transfer to the refrigerator to chill for at least two hours.

 - Place the 3 saved Oreos into a plastic sandwich bag and crush into small pieces.

 - Lift the tin foil from the pan and place onto a cutting board to slice with a large knife.

 - Place the chocolate chips and white chocolate chips into two separate microwavable bowls.
 Heat for 30 second intervals, stirring in between until chips are melted and smooth.

 - Pour each into a plastic sandwich bag and cut a small tip off of one corner.
 Drizzle the chocolate over each of the bars, and top with the remaining crushed Oreos.

-Need more dessert ideas to keep the night alive?
+Need more dessert ideas?
 Here are a few to satisfy your tastebuds!